 By the end of her first day among fellow freak-teens, Sophie has quite a scorecard: three powerful enemies who look like supermodels, a futile crush on a gorgeous warlock, a creepy tag-along ghost, and a new roommate who happens to be the most hated person and only vampire student on campus.
 Worse, Sophie soon learns that a mysterious predator has been attacking students, and her only friend is the number-one suspect.

 As a series of blood-curdling mysteries starts to converge, Sophie prepares for the biggest threat of all: an ancient secret society determined to destroy all Prodigium, especially her.

 Thoughts: This book got me into the fantasy genre, which is why it makes me sad when not a lot of people have heard of this book.
-The protagonist, Sophie Mercer, I find to be relatable and likeable.
-She is the reason this is became my comfort book due to the great humour and story.
+I find the protagonist, Sophie Mercer, to be relatable and likable.
+She is the reason this became my comfort book due to the great humour and story.
 The romance also gave me unrealistic expectations of high school boys, (Possibly because magic is involved.)